Curriculum Review Process

 The department chair or program director is responsible for assuring that that the proposal was collectively reviewed, discussed, and approved, and for documenting the process through which and the date on which the proposal was approved by the program faculty.

 Academic Assistant Dean

 The Academic Assistant Dean (AAD) office initially reviews proposals primarily for their completeness, asking for additional documentation or description as needed.
-She or he may also make suggestions for revising the materials submitted, including whether course proposals meet the CAS syllabus guidelines, seat-time requirements, and have been approved by the department or program.
+She or he may also make suggestions for revising the materials submitted, including whether course proposals meet the CAS syllabus guidelines, credit hour requirements, standard enrollment caps, and have been reviewed and approved by the department or program faculty.

 Area Associate Dean